Ask the Experts: Influenza: For Children

 ACIP recommends annual influenza vaccination for all children age 6 months and older who do not have a contraindication to the vaccine.

-There are five injectable inactivated influenza vaccine (IIV) options for children.
-Four egg-based IIVs and one cell culture-based (ccIIV), all given as intramuscular (IM) injections, are approved for children age 6 months and older:
+There are six injectable inactivated influenza vaccine (IIV) options for children.
+Four egg-based IIVs, one cell culture-based (ccIIV), and one recombinant (RIV), all given as intramuscular (IM) injections, are approved for children age 6 months and older:

 • Afluria (CSL Seqirus): 0.25 mL/dose for age 6 through 35 months; 0.5 mL/dose for age 3 years and older